panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 The `URL()` constructor is handy to parse (and validate) URLs in JavaScript.

-The constructor `new URL(relativeOrAbsolute [, absoluteBase])` accepts as first argument an absolute or relative URL.
+`new URL(relativeOrAbsolute [, absoluteBase])` accepts as first argument an absolute or relative URL.
+When the first argument is relative, you have to indicate the second argument as an abolsute URL that serves the base for the first argument.

-After creating the `URL()` instance, you can easily access the most important URL components like:
+After creating the `URL()` instance, you can easily access the most common URL components like:

 * `url.search` for raw query string
 * `url.searchParams` for an instance of `URLSearchParams` to pick query string parameters
-* `url.hostname` to acccess the hostname
+* `url.hostname` to access the hostname
 * `url.pathname` to read the pathname
 * `url.hash` to determine the hash value

-Note that aside from accessing URL components, the properties like `search`, `hostname` are writeable &mdash; thus you can even manipulate the URL.
+Aside from accessing URL components, the properties like `search`, `hostname`, `pathname`, `hash` are writeable &mdash; thus you can manipulate the URL.

 *What is your favorite tool to parse URLs in JavaScript?*